Buyers Guide for VE Commodore and HSV

 If you are planning on performance modifications.
 The VE models all respond very well from exhaust system especially headers.
-The VE Commodores have very basic engine pipes and restrictive catalytic converters that do hold them back in power.
-The HSV models have headers but they are only a little better in performance overall than the Commodore front system.
-Even HSV often gain over 25 engine kw from a full exhaust system on top of an engine that has already been tuned with a good cold air intake.
-Often even the HSV cam gain over 60 engine kw from exhaust mods, cold air intake and tune.
+The VE Commodore Exhaust has very basic engine pipes and restrictive catalytic converters hold them back in power.
+The VE HSV models have headers but they are only a little better in performance overall than the VE Commodore Exhaust front system.
+Even HSV Exhaust often gain over 25 engine kw from a full VE performance exhaust system on top of an engine that has already been tuned with a good cold air intake.
+Often even the VE HSV can gain over 60 engine kw from exhaust mods, cold air intake and tune.

 The standard airboxes are all similarly restrictive these engines cry out for more cold air.

 Cam upgrades for the L98, LS2 and LS3 engines are best done while at the same time changing to newer lifters, the AFM engined cars (L77/L76) also need a new valley plate and this add to the cost by about $200.
 Once they have the cam upgrade the cars with all the engine with L92 or LS3 heads end up making similar power.
 Some LS2 297 307 owners choose either to use LS3 heads as an upgrade which involved the use of a different intake manifold as well or they use good CNC ported LS2 heads instead (this is our preferred choice for LS2 307 owners)